 Elizabeth E. Tavares, PhD

-Elizabeth E. Tavares (pronouns: she/her) is assistant professor of Arts and Humanities at Pacific University, where she teaches courses in British literature, drama, first-year compositions, and upper-level research writing.
-Tavares currently serves as Scholar-in-Residence with the Original Practice Shakespeare Festival, senior drama editor for the literary magazine, Silk Road Review: A Literary Crossroads, and editor for the International Journal of Undergraduate Research and Creative Activities.
+Elizabeth E. Tavares (pronouns: she/her) is assistant professor of Medieval and Renaissance literature at Pacific University, where she teaches courses in British literature, drama, first-year compositions, and upper-level research writing.
+Tavares currently serves as Scholar-in-Residence with the Original Practice Shakespeare Festival, Humanities editor for the International Journal of Undergraduate Research and Creative Activities, and senior drama editor for the literary magazine, Silk Road Review: A Literary Crossroads.

-Specializing in early English drama, her research foci include playing companies, theater history, and Shakespeare in performance.
-This research has won prizes from the Medieval and Renaissance Drama Society and the Illinois Program for Research in the Humanities, and has been supported by grants from the Mellon Foundation, Harvard University, and McGill University.
+Specializing in early English drama, her research foci include Shakespeare, playing companies, theater history, and the performance of race.
+This research has won prizes from the Medieval and Renaissance Drama Society and the Illinois Program for Research in the Humanities, and has been supported by grants from the Mellon Foundation, Harvard University, and McGill University, among others.
 Currently at work on a book project, "Playing the Stock Market: The Repertory System before Shakespeare," Tavares’ scholarship and reviews have appeared in or are forthcoming from Shakespeare Studies, Shakespeare Bulletin, and The Journal of Dramatic Theory and Criticism, among others.
 She has also contributed to numerous theater blogs, Digital Humanities projects, and edited collections in Television Studies, as well as regularly gives lectures at museums and other public venues in the Portland area.

 - Sigma Tau Delta English Honor Society, Alpha Chi Omega chapter